Brian Wake

 Brian Wake (born 13 August 1982) is an English former footballer who played as a striker.
-He is currently works as a youth coach at Viborg.
+He currently works as a youth coach at Viborg.

 Playing career

 Wake's notable contributions in football have been a hat-trick at Shrewsbury to keep Carlisle in The Football League, winning a first division title medal with Hamilton Accies (although he had left for Morton in January 2008) and four goals in Morton's last three games of season 2007–08 (including a double at Firhill against Partick Thistle) to keep them in Division One.

 Wake signed a new contract in May 2009, along with Alex Walker, for another year at Morton.

-Wake scored the fiftieth league goal of his career against Airdrie United in November 2009.
+Wake scored the 50th league goal of his career against Airdrie United in November 2009.

 Wake signed for Gateshead on 26 January 2010, making his debut as a 55th-minute substitute in a 2–0 defeat to Kettering Town.
 Wake scored his first goals for Gateshead on 6 February against Mansfield Town.
 He was made available for transfer by Gateshead on 13 January 2011 after only managing to make 7 substitute appearances up to then during the 2010–11 season.
 Two days later, Wake scored his first goal of the season as a second-half substitute in a 6–0 win in the FA Trophy against Hampton & Richmond Borough.
 On 10 March 2011, it was announced that Wake had secured a move to an unnamed Swedish club on a two-year contract, the club was later revealed to be Östersunds FK.